Magdalena Eriksson: Club career

 Eriksson began her football career with local team Enskede IK, but was encouraged by her father to join Hammarby IF to improve her game.
 Aged 17, she broke into Hammarby's first team in the 2011 Damallsvenskan season and made her debut against Umeå IK.

 In November 2011, Eriksson left relegated Hammarby for their Stockholm rivals Djurgårdens IF.
 After scoring one goal in 19 appearances in the 2012 Damallsvenskan, she left Djurgården, who were facing relegation, and joined Linköpings FC.

 In July 2017, after almost five years with Linköpings FC, Eriksson signed a two-year contract with Women's Super League team Chelsea Ladies.
 In August 2018, she extended her contract until 2021, and eventually became the team's captain in 2019.
 She extended her contract once again in November 2020, this time until 2023.
 On 9 December 2020, Eriksson made her 100th appearance for Chelsea in a 5–0 Champions League win over Benfica.

 Her performances over the years, especially following Chelsea's WSL title-winning 2020–21 season, have seen Eriksson hailed as one of the best defenders in Europe.
 After six years with Chelsea, for whom she made over 180 appearances and won over 10 trophies, Eriksson left the club at the end of the 2022–23 season along with her partner Pernille Harder.

 On 1 June 2023, Eriksson and Harder were unveiled as a new players of Frauen-Bundesliga club Bayern Munich, signing three-year contracts.
 In December's Champions League clash against Ajax, she suffered a broken metatarsal in her left foot, which required surgery.
 She returned to the team three months later, in March 2024, coming on as a second-half substitute during a 5–0 victory over RB Leipzig.
 At the end of the season she won her first Championship with Bayern.
 Eriksson's 2024/25 season with FC Bayern was very successful: the team won the double for the first time with the German championship and the DFB Cup and also won the newly created World Sevens Football small-field tournament.
+On 19th December, she extended her contract till 30 June 2028.
+On April 16th, she mentioned at Viaplay that she has also been working as a Scout for the men's team of FC Bayern Munich since September 2025.
+In the 2025/26 season, Eriksson successfully defended the domestic double—the German Championship and the DFB Cup—with Bayern.
+She contributed two goals and played a pivotal role in ensuring, that Bayern conceded only nine goals throughout the entire season.